-According to a CNBC report, a Harvard study is finding that Starbucks can actually increase the value of your home.
+According to a CNBC report, a Harvard study found that Starbucks can actually increase the value of your home.
 Sound hokey?
 I thought so, too.
 But then we took a closer look at what they found.
 The data looks pretty solid, but it also revealed an interesting tidbit about trends and housing.

 Just the Facts

 - A Harvard Business School study analyzed data using Yelp

 - There is a correlation between a new Starbucks store and a 0.5% increase in home value within a year

 - The data is part of a larger study on gentrification

 - Gentrification is the process of renovating or improving a housing development or neighborhood so that it rises in value and/or “conforms to middle-class tastes”

 Harvard Business School has an ongoing study of gentrification.
 This essentially involves improving a housing area or development to make it more attractive to middle- or upper-class residents.
 By its nature, that means higher home values.
 Unfortunately, it also often involves displacing poorer residents who can no longer afford to live there.
-It’s a sensitive issue an often results from an intentional push by city development teams.
+It’s a sensitive issue and frequently results from an intentional push by city economic development teams.

 One interesting data point in the study—to us—included coffee shops.
 In particular, the presence of a new Starbucks seems to correlate with a 0.5% annual increase in home values.
 The original report cites a bunch of quotes that talk about causality.
 While I understand their need for caution, it’s more confusing than it needs to be.

 Which Came First…?

 Realistically, Starbucks probably isn’t causing a rise in home values.
 It’s more likely that Starbucks conducts market research, sees an increase in potential customers in an area, and decides to put in a store.
 It’s the same process that every retailer goes through when they’re considering a move into a market.